Javascript is not enabled.

 Some examples of this would be if you retired or were laid off or your business or corporation was sold.
 The SSA says proof of such changes include an employer statement, a retirement letter, corporate minutes, record of a business transfer or sale or a statement from you regarding your work stoppage.

-6. Loss of income from property for reasons beyond your control.
+6. Loss of income from property that’s beyond your control

-Such as a natural disaster, arson or theft.
-Income-producing property can include real property (such as rental homes or farmland), crops, livestock and vehicles used for business.
+The reasons include arson, natural disaster or theft.
+Income-producing property can include real property such as rental homes or farmland, crops, livestock and vehicles used for business.

-You can also try to make the case that Social Security used outdated or incorrect information when calculating your surcharge.
-For example, you filed an amended tax return for the year the SSA is using to make an IRMAA decision, or the IRS supplied the SSA with an older tax return and you want to use a more recent one that will show you receive a lower income than reported.
+Wrong info.
+You can try to make the case that Social Security used outdated or incorrect information when calculating your surcharge.
+Maybe you filed an amended tax return for the year the SSA is using to make an IRMAA decision, or the IRS supplied the agency with an older tax return and you want to use a more recent one that will show you received a lower income than previously reported.